 1. Switzerland 50 Franc

-This stunning bill won banknote of the year in 2016 by the International Banknote Society (IBNS), and it’s not hard to see why.
+This stunning bill won banknote of the year in 2016 by the International Banknote Society (IBNS), and it’s not hard to see why it made it on our list of beautiful banknotes.
 The bill was crafted with careful attention to detail by its designer, Manuela Pfrunder, who found significance in moving away from featuring important personalities on the currency, to instead, centering on a hand that is meant to symbolize the people of Switzerland as a whole.
 The hand is depicted to be holding a dandelion, which is meant to represent “the wealth of experiences Switzerland has to offer – expressed by the wind.”
 The Swiss Bank has plans to reveal a whole series of new notes that will embody much of the same characteristics of the one pictured here, with key motifs on time, light, wind, water, matter and language.

 2. England’s £10 Note

 That’s right.
 Jane Austen, the famous English female author of Pride and Prejudice and other popular works, has recently gotten her face pictured on England’s new £10 note of 2017.
 This isn’t surprising, considering the beloved writer of the Romantic Period was born in Steventon Hampshire, England and lived most of her life in the surrounding area.
 The banknote depicts a soft image of Austen’s face and is based on a watercolor portrait by James Andrews that was commissioned by the author’s nephew after her death.

 This remarkable note is a favorite among collectors for its artistic merit.
 It won Banknote of the Year Award according to the IBNS in 2010, and it was chosen for its beautiful array of colors and design features despite the bill’s low currency.
 A few of these interesting features included an Optiks embedded metallic thread, a watermarked hibiscus, and transparent butterfly that is only visible when closely inspected.